britzl/publicexamples/examples/click_game_object/README.md

 Depending on the situation it might be better to solve hit/click detection using collision objects, as seen in [this example](https://github.com/britzl/publicexamples/tree/master/examples/click_and_drag).

+# Disclaimer
+This example only works well with the default stretch projection.
+The example will not work if the projection is fixed.

 ## Try it!
 http://britzl.github.io/publicexamples/click_game_object/index.html